SteveClement/wiki.localhost.lu/Sysadmin/OpenBSD/Tips.md

 ## OpenBSD 5.9 Linux Emulation

-Only exists on i386 and NOT on amd64
+Only exists on i386 and NOT on amd64 OR OpenBSD 6.0

 To enable:
 ```